erikberglund/Scripts/functions/Bash/folder_hierachy_from_date/README.md

 # folder_hierachy_from_date

 Outputs a folder hierachy from passed (or current if nothing passed) date.

-Date format defaults to YYYY-MM-DD, if passed date has another format, pass a format string for 'date' to convert passed date.
+* Date format defaults to YYYY-MM-DD
+* If passed date is not in the default format, pass a format string for use by the `date` command.

 ## Usage